 |Maximum number of points available||100|

-If an applicant reapplies the following year, or applies for the first time after graduation, the original EPM decile score will carry forward (i.e. any subsequent assessments will not be taken into account).
+If an applicant was reapplying for FP (having applied the previous year), or applied for the first time after graduation in a previous year, the original EPM decile score was carried forward (that is, any subsequent assessments were not taken into account).

 Medical School performance in deciles (41-50 points)

-Applicants are assessed and ranked on their performance at medical school in relation to the graduating cohort up to the point of application to the Foundation Programme.
+Applicants were assessed and ranked on their performance at medical school in relation to the graduating cohort up to the point of application to the Foundation Programme.

-The N applicants within a cohort will be competition ranked according to their overall score and allocated into deciles according to the following rules:
+The N applicants within a cohort were competition ranked according to their overall score and allocated into deciles according to the following rules: